Unboxed-Software/solana-course/content/token-program.md

 ### 1. Basic scaffolding

 Let’s start with some basic scaffolding.
-You’re welcome to set up your project however feels most appropriate for you, but we’ll be using a simple Typescript project with a dependency on the @solana/web3.js and @solana/spl-token package.
+You’re welcome to set up your project however feels most appropriate for you, but we’ll be using a simple Typescript project with a dependency on the @solana/web3.js and @solana/spl-token packages.
 If you want to use our exact scaffolding, you can use the following commands in the command line:

 ```bash
 mkdir -p solana-token-client/src && \